 Every male Turkish citizen is under obligation of compulsory military service.
-However, pursuant to Article 10 of the Law No:1111, those who are not physically or mentally fit for military service are exempted from this obligation if documented by a health report provided by a competent military hospital.
+However, pursuant to Article 10 of the Law No. 1111, those who are not physically or mentally eligible for military service are exempted from this obligation if documented by a health report provided by a competent authorized hospital.

-Another exemption specified in the same article is for the brothers of those who have died and for both brothers and sons of martyrs who fell victim to terrorism during their military service.
+Another exemption specified in the same article is for the brothers of those who have died and for both brothers and sons of martyrs who became victim of terrorism during their military service.
 Those categories of citizens are not enlisted unless they declare that they voluntarily want to be enlisted.